-Teaching again was fun, I liked enthusiasm of my students, they asked questions and shared their successes in that short amount of time that we had.
-I honestly struggled to take images with the Sony because I didn’t know the camera so well, because the light was changing every 5 seconds, as well as the white balance and the direction of the performance.
+Teaching again was fun, I liked the enthusiasm of my students, they asked questions and shared their successes in the short amount of time that we had.
+I honestly struggled to take images with the Sony because I didn’t know the camera so well and because the light was changing every 5 seconds, as well as the white balance and the direction of the performance.
 But some people managed to create some awesome photos.

 The weather was pretty horrible the whole week – it was dusty, stormy, rainy, cold, and sandy.
 But we still had fun.

-We got a chance to try electrical scooters that were fantastic experience to ride around.
+We got a chance to try electrical scooters which were fantastic experiences to ride around.
 How long do you think it takes to take an image like this?
 And under the rain?

 Went to Davide Moneteleone’s talk that night, which was again sponsored by Sony so had to shoot with Sony….somehow I feel I am gonna end up with that Sony in my pocket one day.
 All of the odds.

 That night we went out for drinks with the crew and the photogs, and I ended up sitting next to Davide.
-He is Italian, but lives in Russia, which I don’t understand.
+He is Italian but lives in Russia, which I don’t understand.
 But the guy really has a Russian soul.
 He even looks Russian now.
-It was interesting to listen to his stories… but on my other hand was his sweetheartedness Zack Arias.
+It was interesting to listen to his stories… but on the other side of me was his sweetheartedness Zack Arias.
 I love what Zack does.
 I feel his pain about seamless backgrounds.
-I wish he drowned me with his medium format megapixels in the back yard and made us all feel uncomfortable.
+I wish he drowned me with his medium-format megapixels in the backyard and made us all feel uncomfortable.
 Next time, ha?

-Got to know Rafael Concepcion better and he is a fun man, and that story about massage… khm.
-One day he employed me into shooting the whole behind the scenes story of him using the surface pro.
-That was fun.
+Got to know Rafael Concepcion better and he is a funny man, and that story about massage… khm.
+One day he employed me into shooting the whole behind-the-scenes story of him using the Microsoft surface pro.
 He immediately makes everyone around him laugh.

-Had a company dinner in Iranian restaurant which was awesome as I got to know Benjamin Von Wong better as we went hunting for vegetarian food together, and ended up sending selfies to Patrick di Fruscia at the end of the night.
-I am so grateful to the fact that he ended up on my side of the table because otherwise I would never had a chance to take BTS photos in his workshop which was honestly mindblowing experience.
+Had a company dinner in an Iranian restaurant which was awesome as I got to know Benjamin Von Wong better as we went hunting for vegetarian food together, and ended up sending selfies to Patrick di Fruscia at the end of the night.
+I am so grateful for the fact that he ended up on my side of the table because otherwise, I would never have a chance to take BTS photos in his workshop which was honestly a mindblowing experience.
 He is a crazy genius.

-Spent my Valentine’s Day talking to Ben about environmental issues in Dubai and in planning his next day shoot.
-It honestly deserves a separate post that I hopefully will be able to produce.
+Spent my Valentine’s Day talking to Ben about environmental issues in Dubai and in planning his next-day shoot.
+It honestly deserves a separate post that I hope I will be able to produce.

-I am so happy to have met my old friends Damien, Tracey, Altamash, get to know my colleagues better and make new friends.
+I am so happy to have met my old friends Damien, Tracey, and Altamash, gotten to know my colleagues better and make new friends.